What is Responsibility Accounting?

 - Identification of Responsibility Center – The whole concept of responsibility accounting depends upon identification of responsibility center.
 The responsibility center defines the decision point in the organization.
-In small organization generally, one person who is probably owners of the firm can manage the entire organization.
+In small organizations generally, one person who is probably owners of the firm can manage the entire organization.

 - Target and Actual Information – Responsibility accounting requires target or budget data and Actual data for performance evaluation of the responsible manager of each responsibility center.

-- Responsibility between Organization Structure and Responsibility Center – An organization structure with clear authority and responsibility required for a successful responsibility accounting system.
+- Responsibility between Organization Structure and Responsibility Center – An organization structure with clear authority and responsibility is required for a successful responsibility accounting system.
 Similarly, the responsibility accounting system must be designed as per the organization structure.